-The device operates, including in function generator mode, always with the three set values U,I and P.
+The device always works with the three set values U, I and P, also in function generator mode.

 The selected function can be applied to U or I set value, while all other set values are then constants and have a limiting effect.